davidwalter0/go-qt5/README.md

 Lua code that generates the wrappers (`uiobjs.go` and `cdrv.cpp`) can be found under `make`.

 The wrapper code is by far incomplete.
-Adding new functionality usually consists of editing or adding files under `make/ui`, and updating `make/make.lua` script, and making relevant changes in `ui` and `qtdrv`.
+Adding new functionality usually consists of editing or adding files under `make/qt5`, and updating `make/make.lua` script, and making relevant changes in `qt5` and `qtdrv`.

 ##System
 Windows / Linux / MacOS X